mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ```

 **Camel Case, Snake Case**
-Camel Case is named after its form which resembles a camel.
-Upper-case and lower-case letters separate each word in this format and is a typical format of Java.
-Interestingly, the first letter of each word starts with a capital, but the first letter of the first word starts with a lower-case.
-If the first letter of the first word starts with an upper-case as well, than this is called the Pascal Case.
+Camel Case is named after its form, which resembles a camel.
+Upper-case and lowercase letters separate each word in this format, which is a typical Java format.
+Interestingly, the first letter of each word starts with a capital, but the first letter of the first word begins with a lowercase.
+If the first letter of the first word starts with an upper-case as well, then this is called the Pascal Case.

 Snake case comes from its snake-like shape and distinguishes each word with an underscore.
-Most of the times, the letters are lower-cased but at times, the first letter may be in upper-case.
-According to research, Snake case turned out to be recognized more easily than Camel case.
+Most of the time, the letters are lowercase, but at times, the first letter may be in upper-case.
+According to research, the Snake case was recognized more quickly than the Camel case.
 Python recommends a naming convention following the Snake case through PEP8

 ```python